Forciu/Selenium_Python_Test-Case_E2E/Sample_Test_Results/README.md

 # The folder contains
-- sample logs of the tests performed.
+- Sample logs of the tests performed.
 - Captured ss's during the appearance of errors.

 ## Important!